By: Zachary Lopez (ZachNews):

 “I believe that fixing the infrastructure will lead to more people moving to Needles and starting more businesses.
 That will in turn boost tourism.
 I feel that marketing our city and advertising our history, Route 66, the river, and El Garces is important to boost tourism.
 I would love for El Garces to be open for locals and visitors alike.”

-– What would you do to help local attractions, hotels and businesses in our community that rely on tourists, especially during the COVID-19 pandemic?
+- What would you help local attractions, hotels and businesses in our community that relay on tourists, especially during the COVID-19 pandemic?

 “I have been reaching out to different local businesses regarding their needs, and I will continue to do so.
 I will be available to citizens and local businesses to listen and do whatever I can to help advocate for them.”

-– How would you to preserve the community’s history for future generations can visit, learn and being them back to visit or live in our community?
+- How would you work to preserve the community’s history for future generations can visit, learn and bring them back to visit or live in our community?

 “I think preservation of Needles’ history is very important, which is why I volunteer at the Needles Regional Museum.
 The Museum does a great job cataloging various aspects of Needles history, making it available for future generations.”